whammy-07/bank/reports/notes.md

 Great things never come from comfort zones.
-Cloud Functions Big Data CI/CD Pull Request Lambda Functions Cache Invalidation NLP Predictive Analytics Algorithm Security GraphQL React Automation Scalability JavaScript Virtual Machines Deployment
+Cloud Functions Big Data CI/CD Pull Request Lambda Functions Cache Invalidation NLP Predictive Analytics Algorithm Security GraphQL React Automation Scalability JavaScript Virtual Machines Deployment Testing Database I find that the harder I work, the more luck I seem to have.
+Multi-threading Neural Networks Agile Container Orchestration Lambda Functions Data Pipeline Sharding The only way to do great work is to love what you do.
+Firewalls React Event Sourcing